The top 7 areas of customer service you need to dominate

 Additionally, speed and efficiency when it comes to responding to complaints, answering customer inquiries, and providing solutions is one area of customer service that needs to be mastered.

 Your customer service professionals should be able to deliver great customer service support through various communication channels.
 Hire a customer service representative with -problem-solving, excellent phone support and live chat support, and time management skills.

 3. Good customer service is a proactive service

 It is probably one of the overlooked areas of customer service, but just as important.
 Every customer service team should huddle up during, say, monthly meetings.
 Think about how you can provide an even better customer experience during customer interactions in a timely manner.
 Thinking ahead can definitely save the company the trouble of future angry customers, profit loss, and most especially, poor customer service.

 Think of yourselves in the position of the customer, and come up with ways to make their experience better.
 You can even gamify it if you want, or make the activity as creative as you can.
 It’s team-building and coming up with proactive support in one.

 4. Reliability, responsiveness, and technique

-In fact, research conducted by The Social Habit found out that 32 per cent of customers who have attempted to contact a brand, product, or company through social media for customer support expect a response within 30 minutes.
-Further, 42 per cent of the respondents expect a response within the hour.
+In fact, research conducted by The Social Habit found that 32% of customers who have attempted to contact a brand, product, or company through social media for customer support expect a response within 30 minutes.
+Further, 42% of the respondents expect a response within the hour.